The very best and fun things to do in Istanbul – here’s how to enjoy to the fullest one of the most colourful and vivid cities I’ve ever seen.

 What’s the catch?
 You can easily get annoyed by the famous Turkish prank or you can go all the way: endure, have fun and conquer your ice cream!

 These shows give you access not only to a quite impressive dance program, but also to traditional music and a more complex Mevlevi Sema ceremony historical understanding, a ritual that used to be fulfilled by men only.
-By repeatedly spinning their bodies while listening to music, the Dervishes focus on the center of the human being, on God, trying to reach the source of all perfection.
+By repeatedly spinning their bodies on music, the Dervishes focus on the center of the human being, on God, trying to reach the source of all perfection.

-You can always join a Turkish restaurant or a café for a whirling show during your meal (many advertise with street ads).
-However, if you want something more spectacular, like a one-time, unique Turkish experience, you can always book online one of these two:
+You can always join a Turkish restaurant or a café for a whirling show during your meal (many advertised in street ads).
+However, if you want something more spectacular, like a one-time, unique Turkish experience, you can always book online one of these three:

 Every year, in spring, for a few weeks, Istanbul is immersed in tens of millions of tulips that feel at ease to bloom.
-And Gülhane Park which runs along the old walls of Topkapi palace, is one of those places worth enjoying during the Tulips Festival.
+And Gülhane Park, which unfolds along the old walls of Topkapi palace, is one of those places worth enjoying during the Tulips Festival.

 I got to the festival at the end of an April, but I would recommend an earlier visit and a bit of pre-departure research on the official website as the event keeps slightly changing its date.